kubescape/sneeffer/README.md

-# TL; DR
+# Sneeffer

 Sneeffer is a magic tool that makes some of your vulnerabilities disappear 🪄 😎

-This tool is a results of a POC project.
 It calculates image vulnerabilities based on (Syft and Grype) in a Kubernetes cluster with an eBPF (Falco) twist!
-It monitors PODs from their start till a limited time to view their file activity and discover which software packages are used in runtime and which are not.
+It monitors pods from their start till a limited time to view their file activity and discover which software packages are used in runtime and which are not.
 Based of this it can remove the packages from vulnerability report that not used therefore cannot be exploited!

 See yourself: